-Each student will be supervised by his/her Preceptor at all times while in the clinical setting.
-He/she is encouraged to discuss educational and clinical issues with the Preceptor whenever an appropriate time presents itself.
-If a personal issues arises, the ATS has the option to discuss the situation with the Preceptor.
-The Preceptor has the option to stop the discussion and refer the ATS to a more appropriate individual at any time.
+Each student will be supervised by a Waynesburg University affiliated Clinical Preceptor at all times while in the clinical setting.
+The student is encouraged to discuss educational and clinical issues with the Preceptor whenever an appropriate time presents itself.
+If a personal issues arises, the student has the option to discuss the situation with the Preceptor.
+The Preceptor has the option to stop the discussion and refer the student to a more appropriate individual at any time.
 If conflicts develop, it is encouraged than an attempt to resolve them immediately by having an open discussion of the problem with the Preceptor.
 If conflicts cannot be resolved in this manner, please inform and meet with the CEC as soon as possible.